beameio/beame-sdk/README.md

 # What does Beame.io SDK do for you?

-##  Beame.io SDK provides you with easy-to-use tools to receive and use x509 (aka SSL/TLS) certificates
+##  Beame.io SDK provides you with easy-to-use tools access a device without a public ipaddress, with SSL that is issued specifically for the device.
+We also make it easy and fast to programatically obtain publically trusted certs and use them as needed for any purpose.
+You can expose your local machine, deploy a service literally without network configation, and possible remove public access to a DMZ.

 The certificates are signed by a publicly trusted CA, similar to any other site that uses HTTPS.